 “You are what we call a processor,” my boss said in a one-on-one meeting.
 “You study the details of a question before you answer.
 It might take you more time to arrive at a conclusion, but once you do, you come up with some unique, creative thoughts.
 There’s nothing wrong with it.
 We just think differently, and when I say we,” Merri added to soften the blow, “I include myself, for I am a bit of a processor too.
 So, it takes one to know one.”

 Merri added some personal anecdotes to elucidate her point, but the gist of her comment appeared to spring from the fact that she was a quality manager who knew I was struggling under the weight of a quick thinking co-worker that she considered a marvel.
-I may be speculating here, but I think Merri knew that the best way to get the most out of me was to sit me down and inform me that in my individual manner I was a quality employee too.
+I may be speculating here, but I think Merri knew that the best way to get the most out of me was to sit me down and inform me that in my own way I was a quality employee too.

 That woman just called me slow, I thought as she continued.
 She may have dressed her analysis up with a bunch of pretty adjectives, but the gist of her analysis is that I was a slow learner.
 I tried to view the comment objectively, but the sociocultural barometers list a wide array of indicators of intelligence, but foremost among them are speed and quickness.
 She just informed me that I was the opposite of that, so I considered her analysis the opposite of a compliment.

-I also tried to come up with some compelling evidence to defeat her analysis of me.
+I tried to come up with some compelling evidence to defeat her analysis of me.
 Yet, every anecdote I came up with only proved her point, so I chose to focus on how unfair it was that those of us who analyze situations before us, to the point of over-analyzing, and at times obsessing over them, receive less recognition for the final solutions we find.
-We receive some praise, of course, when we develop a solution, but it pales in comparison to those who “Boom!” the room with a quick formulation of the facts followed by a quick one.
-Even on those occasions when my superiors eventually deemed my solution a better one, I didn’t receive as much praise as the person who came up with a quick, quality one in the moment.
+We receive some praise, of course, when we develop a solution, but it pales in comparison to those who “Boom!” the room they own after with a quick formulation of the facts followed by a quick answer.
+Even on those occasions when my superiors eventually deemed my solution a better one, I didn’t receive as much praise as the person who came up with a quick, quality answer in the moment.
 I don’t know how long Merri spoke, or how long I debated my response internally, but I changed my planned response seven or eight times based on what she was saying.
 Two things dawned on me before Merri’s silence called for a response.
 The first was that any complaint I had about the reactions people have to deep, analytical responses as opposed to superficial, quick thoughts, were complaints I had regarding human nature, and the second thought I had was any response I gave her would be a well thought out, thoroughly vetted response that would only feed into her characterization.
-I figured she might ever respond, “And that’s exactly what I’m talking about.”
+I figured she might even respond, “And that’s exactly what I’m talking about.”

 Putting those complaints about human nature aside for a moment, Merri’s characterization of my thinking pattern was spot on.
 It took me a while to appreciate the depth of her comment, and that probably proves her point, but she didn’t really know me well enough to make such a characterization.
 I think it was a guess on her part that just happened to be more right on than she’ll ever know.